davelively14/locorum/README.md

 - Added :httpoison to `application` in `mix.exs`
 - Created a new Model for no results (NoResult)
   - Has three fields: :backend_id (refs Backend), :result_collection_id (refs ResultCollection) and :reason (either "down" or "no_results")
+- Implement NoResult to handle situations where there are no results
+  - ADJ: BackendSys.Helpers -> when "no_results" triggers, have it persist a no_result with "no_result" reason

 ### v0.4.3
 - Fixed csv upload to account for new format